janinewin/docker_cicd/01-Software-Engineering-Best-Practices/02-Best-Practices/README.md

-Best practices for github flow, testing, ci and cd
+Best pratices for github flow, testing, ci and cd